GSA/digitalcorps.gsa.gov/_fellows/2024/tyler-celestin.md

 track: ['Software Engineering']
 ---

 Tyler graduated from Binghamton University with a B.S. in Chemistry and a minor in Engineering.
-While seeming initially unrelated, he found various intersectionalities between the two, such as the focus on complex systems and analytics as well as the incentive for experimentation.
+While initially interested in medicine, having the opportunity to participate in his university’s Smart Energy incubator served as a turning point for his undergraduate studies.
+He was able to listen to various guest speeches, tour labs, engage in discussions, and even give presentations around the field of engineering.
 As a result, his academic journey involved a wide range of subjects including programming, industrial systems, and sustainable energy.
-His intersectional interests culminated in a Capstone Design project for a hydroelectric system where his focus was on design and integrated electronics.
+His interests culminated in a Capstone Design project for a hydroelectric system where his focus was on design and integrated electronics.

-Outside of academia, Tyler interned as a business and platform analyst at a digital demand management firm dedicated to eliminating on-premise energy waste, working on writing, platform testing, and analytics.
-Following his senior year, he went on a study abroad trip to Nepal where he installed a solar system in a local village in Pokhara.
+During his senior year, Tyler also interned as a business and platform analyst at a digital demand management firm dedicated to eliminating on-premise energy waste.
+While his primary responsibilities involved user experience and data analysis, he also authored reports on energy optimization and trading in the power market.

+Following his senior year, Tyler participated in a study abroad program in Nepal, where he helped install a solar system in a local village in Pokhara.

 Tyler grew up in Brooklyn, New York.
-In his spare time, he enjoys cooking, listening to a variety of podcasts, exploring interests in graphic design and language learning, and diving into various musical genres.
+In his spare time, he enjoys cooking, listening to a variety of podcasts, exploring graphic design, language learning, and diving into various musical genres.